satyajitnayk/handlebar-ast-to-str/README.md

 - `helper`: A string that specifies the name of the helper function.
 This property is optional and can be used to associate a modification with a particular helper.

-- `nodeType`: An enumeration that represents the type of Handlebars.js node that you want to modify.
+- `paramType`: An enumeration that represents the type of param that you want to modify.
 You can use `HbsNodeType` to specify the node type.

 - `paramIndex`: An integer that specifies the index of the parameter you want to modify.
 This is useful when dealing with helper parameters.